Your money-making expert. Financial journalist, TV and radio personality.

 In the first of several articles sponsored by Aurora DIY Investing, we give you an overview of some of these challenges.
 In Part 2, we’ll take a deeper dive into the concept of Risk and Risk Tolerance to help you better understand your own investing style and approach.

 With all these great new trading apps and platforms, it’s easy to understand why one of the most common rookie investing mistakes is diving right in without a plan.
 In investing, as in life, this can significantly increase the risks you’re exposed to because without a plan you have no real basis for judging results or learning from your successes and failures.
+Doing research when investing in stocks is vital.

 Many successful DIY investors set firm ground-rules based on their short- and long-term goals; they think about risk tolerance and time horizons and use that plan to help guide their decisions on suitable investments and how they want to organise them – all the while setting concrete expectations and goals.
 If things change, as they often do (!) or they start to second-guess their investment decisions, they can then refer to the plan- and refine it as necessary.